 That is, the photographs, for example,

-Now, I want to bring attention to the fact that even in 2020, when this is being recorded, Witold Pilecki, who I do not know how to pronounce his name because I’ve never heard another human being actually talked to me about this person, he is a personal hero along with Dick Gregory, a few other people, of incredible courage, the courage that I don’t have, and most—nobody I know has.
-Witold Pilecki was a Polish non-Jew who decided that he would get himself smuggled into Auschwitz, attempt reconnaissance, take photographs, and figure out what was going on at Auschwitz and then somehow after organizing resistance, get himself out.
+Now, I want to bring attention to the fact that even in 2020, when this is being recorded, Witold Pilecki—who I do not know how to pronounce his name because I’ve never heard another human being actually talked to me about this person—he is a personal hero, along with Dick Gregory, a few other people, of incredible courage, a courage that I don’t have, and most—nobody I know has.
+Witold Pilecki was a Polish non-Jew who decided that he would get himself smuggled into Auschwitz, attempt reconnaissance, take photographs, and figure out what was going on at Auschwitz, and then somehow, after organizing resistance, get himself out.

-Possibly the bravest bravest thing I’ve ever heard.
+Possibly the bravest thing I’ve ever heard.
 He, I believe, dressed as a Jew, got himself incarcerated and taken to Auschwitz, did the reconnaissance, organized resistance, got a report together, and smuggled it out.
-Okay.
+Okay?
 Most of us have never heard this man’s name.
-It just I don’t even understand that there should be an entire month devoted to this guy in the Jewish calendar.
+It just—I don’t even understand that there should be an entire month devoted to this guy in the Jewish calendar.

-The facts have been published in pamphlets, white books, newspapers, magazines, and whatnot.
-But the other day I met one of the best known American journalists over here and he told me that in the course of some recent public opinion survey, nine out of ten average American citizens, when asked whether they believe that the Nazis committed atrocities, answered that it was all propaganda lies, and that they didn’t believe a word of it.
+The facts have been published in pamphlets, White Books, newspapers, magazines and what not.
+But the other day I met one of the best-known American journalists over here.
+[And] he told me that in the course of some recent public opinion survey nine out of ten average American citizens, when asked whether they believe that the Nazis commit atrocities, answered that it was all propaganda lies, and that they didn’t believe a word of it.

-Now, what is one make of this somehow, we cannot get people to understand and believe that the world is far different than whatever it is that they are generically told to believe by major news organs, for example, until you have institutions willing to reify a particular reality—in this case, the actual Holocaust—it’s very difficult to get people to go along with it, because you don’t have that kind of concordance between the information and what the institutions say.
+Now, what does one make of this?
+Somehow, we cannot get people to understand and believe that the world is far different than whatever it is that they are generically told to believe by major news organs, for example.
+Until you have institutions willing to reify a particular reality—in this case, the actual Holocaust—it’s very difficult to get people to go along with it because you don’t have that kind of concordance between the information and what the institutions say.
 And this is what really struck me about this, someone describing the Holocaust in 1944, who has to talk about himself as a crazy person in order to anticipate what the mood of the public would be in hearing this.

 Then he says, “As to this country,” and I think he’s probably talking about Britain, where he had a home,

-I’ve been lecturing now for three years to the troops and their attitude is the same.
-They don’t believe in concentration camps.
-They don’t believe in the starving children of Greece in the shot hostages of France, in the mass graves of Poland.
-They’ve never heard of Lidice, Treblinka or Belzec.
-You can convince them for an hour, and then they shake themselves.
-Their mental self defense begins to work, and in a week, the shrug of incredulity has returned like a reflex, temporarily weakened by a shock.
+I have been lecturing now for three years to the troops, and their attitude is the same.
+They don’t believe in concentration camps, they don’t believe in the starving children of Greece, in the shot hostages of France, in the mass-graves of Poland; they’ve never heard of Lidice, Treblinka or Belzec; you can convince them for an hour, [and] then they shake themselves, their mental self-defense begins to work and in a week the shrug of incredulity has returned like a reflex temporarily weakened by a shock.

-So here you see he recapitulates the earlier metaphor of the puppy shaking themselves having gotten the for the for wet.
-And what he’s saying is, is that you can convince them for an hour.
-The problem isn’t whether or not you can reach people.
-The problem is, how do you and using his words, “how do you hold them, and bold them”?
-In effect, what we’re doing is is that we’re taking the information and we’re putting it in some very unstable state.
-And as soon as that person has a chance to compute the consequences of what holding that information may do mean how it may obligate that person, they’ve quickly begin a second process.
-So what we initially imagine is the problem of teaching people, of informing people, is in fact a very little use whatsoever.
+So here you see he recapitulates the earlier metaphor of the puppy shaking themselves, having gotten their fur wet.
+And what he’s saying is that you can convince them for an hour; the problem isn’t whether or not you can reach people.
+The problem is, how do you—and using his words—“how do you hold them, and bold them”?
+In effect, what we’re doing is that we’re taking the information and we’re putting it in some very unstable state.
+And as soon as that person has a chance to compute the consequences of what holding that information may do, how it may obligate that person, they very quickly begin a second process.
+So what we initially imagine is the problem of teaching people, of informing people, is in fact of very little use whatsoever.
 The real issue has to do with, “What do we do to make sure that the information stays in place?”
 This is a massive reframing.
 It’s not that we need the information superhighway.
-Instead, the question is, where’s the courage superhighway?
-Where’s the superhighway of emotion and reification?
+Instead, the question is where is the courage superhighway?
+Where is the superhighway of emotion and reification?
 We don’t have a reification superhighway.
-And I want to talk a little bit about the Portal as we get to the end of this last of the major early paragraphs in the essay.
+And I want to talk a little bit about The Portal as we get to the end of this last of the major early paragraphs in the essay.

-“Clearly, we must suffer from some morbid obsession, whereas the others are healthy and normal.”
-Alright, well, this is like, you know, Queens Gambit declined.
-He’s going to make a Gambit where he’s going to offer something of great value, which is that, clearly, his group must be the crazy people.
+“Clearly we must suffer from some morbid obsession, whereas the others are healthy and normal.”
+Alright, well, this is like, you know, a Queen’s Gambit declined.
+He’s going to make a Gambit where he’s going to offer something of great value, which is that clearly, his group must be the crazy people.

-But then he, he makes an incredible move, and he says this, “But the characteristic symptom of maniacs is that they lose contact with reality and live in a fantasy world, so perhaps it is the other way around.
-Perhaps it is we the screamers who react in a sound and healthy way to the reality which surrounds us, whereas you are the neurotics who taught her about any screened fantasy world, because you lack the faculty to face the facts.
-Were not so, this war would have been avoided, and those murdered within sight of your daydreaming eyes would still be alive.”
+But then he makes an incredible move, and he says this, “But the characteristic symptom of maniacs is that they lose contact with reality and live in a fantasy world.
+So, perhaps, it is the other way around: perhaps it is we, the screamers, who react in a sound and healthy way to the reality which surrounds us, whereas you are the neurotics who totter about in a screened fantasy world because you lack the faculty to face the facts.
+Were it not so, this war would have been avoided, and those murdered within sight of your day-dreaming eyes would still be alive.”

 In fact, why is that?
 Well, it has to do with what I’ve talked about as truth, meaning, fitness, and grace.
-These are the four directives, which I’m forced to trade off between, where I can’t simply go pure truth because for example, sometimes if, let’s imagine that you’re, you’re being held hostage, and you’re asked to answer a question, and you know that the answer to your question will be life or death.
+These are the four directives which I’m forced to trade off between, where I can’t simply go pure truth because, for example, sometimes if—let’s imagine that you’re being held hostage and you’re asked to answer a question, and you know that the answer to your question will be life or death.
 The reason we refer to these communications from hostage takers as “hostage videos” is to let people know that when people are in life and death circumstances, they frequently lie, they will go back on the truth in order to be fit, to have a hope of saving themselves.
-And in fact, this is one of the issues, that very often we cannot get people to listen to things, as per Upton Sinclair’s famous line that “it is difficult to get a man to understand something, when his salary depends on his not understanding it”, something to that effect.
+And in fact, this is one of the issues, that very often we cannot get people to listen to things, as per Upton Sinclair’s famous line that “It is difficult to get a man to understand something, when his salary depends on his not understanding it,” something to that effect.

-So I think that in those paragraphs, we have a fantastic message from the past, which is that something of arbitrary size, that should be seeable by everyone, that is well documented, and to which many people have been exposed can still be hidden.
-And that the way in which is hidden does not have to do with the fact that the evidence isn’t present.
+So I think that in those paragraphs, we have a fantastic message from the past, which is that something of arbitrary size, that should be seeable by everyone, that is well-documented, and to which many people have been exposed, can still be hidden, and that the way in which it’s hidden does not have to do with the fact that the evidence isn’t present.
 It has to do with the fact that there is the secondary process, this process of shaking ourselves, of getting rid of the truth, of getting rid of our obligations to each other, of, in fact, going into a dream state to protect us.
 And I believe that in large measure, that’s where we are right now.

-At our end of the chain in undue proportion, I believe that, on the whole, the MOI and BBC are quite competent at their job.
-For almost three years, they had to keep this country going on nothing but defeats, and they succeeded.
+At our end of the chain—in due proportion—I believe that, on the whole, the M.O.I. and B.B.C. are quite competent at their job.
+For almost three years they had to keep this country going on nothing but defeats, and they succeeded.

-In other words, he was talking about the fact that it’s important that one’s sensemaking organs—in this case, for example, the BBC in the UK—they have to go to war, because, in fact, you’re talking about a mixture of informing the public and making sure that the public is emboldened to fight whatever it is threat to its survival, in this case, what was happening in the continent.
+In other words, he was talking about the fact that it’s important that one’s sensemaking organs—in this case, for example, the BBC in the UK—they have to go to war, because in fact you’re talking about a mixture of informing the public and making sure that the public is emboldened to fight whatever is a threat to its survival—in this case, what was happening in the continent.